tohagan/firebase-typescript-koa-starter/README.md

 ## Features

-Fully configured to auto build and deploy.
+Fully configured to auto build and deploy each Firebase service.

 - Firebase functions:
   - Typescript & TSLint,